US natgas prices hit one-month lows on surplus inventory

 65.50

-(Reporting by Tina Parate and Swati Verma in Bengaluru; Editing by Chizu Nomiyama)
+(Reporting by Tina Parate and Swati Verma in Bengaluru; Editing by Chizu Nomiyama and David Gregorio)

 ((Swati.Verma@thomsonreuters.com; +91 8894503862;))